adlerhsieh/power-build/README.md

 ## Requirement

-1. Ruby is installed in your Mac or Linux.
-(Don't use this application in Windows.
-Nothing has been tested.)
-2. The generated site is to be hosted on [GitHub pages](https://pages.github.com/).
-This tool does not work on other sites.
+1. Ruby version 2.0 or higher
+2. Mac or Linux (Nothing has been tested on Windows.)
+3. This tool is for hosting on [GitHub pages](https://pages.github.com/).
+Other sites may not be compatible.

 ## Installation